 GFH has adopted a Board approved framework to develop a transparent link between variable remuneration and performance.
-The framework is designed on the basis of meeting both satisfactory financial performance targets and the achievement of other non-financial factors, that will, all other things being equal, deliver a target bonus pool for employees, prior to consideration of any allocation to business lines and employees individually.
+The framework is designed based on meeting both satisfactory financial performance targets and the achievement of other nonfinancial factors, that will, all other things being equal, deliver a target bonus pool for employees, prior to consideration of any allocation to business lines and employees individually.
 In the framework adopted for determining the variable remuneration pool, the NRGC aims to balance the distribution of GFH's profits between shareholders and employees.